JFrog CLI for Skills

 cross-agent.agents/skills~/.agents/skills

-To add or override an agent, create or edit ~/.jfrog/agents/agent-config.json:
+To add or override a harness, create or edit ~/.jfrog/agents/agent-config.json:

 {